marijnh/Eloquent-JavaScript/06_object.md

 position 4 × _width_ + 2.

-The constructor function takes a width, a height, and an optional content function that will be used to fill in the initial values.
+The constructor function takes a width, a height, and an optional `element` function that will be used to fill in the initial values.
 There are `get` and `set` methods to retrieve and update elements in the matrix.